Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 9. Not Thoroughly Reading the Lease Terms

-Skipping through the lease terms before signing can mean that you agree to unfavourable conditions that are unsuitable for your business.
+Skipping through the lease terms before signing may result in you agreeing to unfavourable conditions that are unsuitable for your business.

 For example, many agreements include clauses that outline how and when rent can be increased.
-You must read through this thoroughly to understand the number of rent increases stated.
+It is essential to read through this thoroughly to understand the frequency of these changes.

 10. Not Negotiating Terms

 Office agents & brokers are essential if you’re looking to negotiate the best prices possible.
-They are known for securing deals with incentives such as reduced rates for the initial months or a rent-free period.
+Our brokers regularly secure deals with incentives such as reduced rates in the initial months or a rent-free period.

 11. Forgetting to Research the Provider